grumpy-systems/docs/content/minecraft/getting-started.md

 This creates a few things:

-* Sets the User to a more-safe option
+* Sets the User to a more-safe option.
+Running everything in the world as Root raises potential issues.
-* Sets a data directory for the map and configuration
+* Sets a data directory for the map and configuration.
+This directory is not removed and can be backed up, so your world can survive reboots or server crashes.
-* Sets a Java memory limit
+* Sets a Java memory limit.

 Once created, then run `docker-compose up` to launch your new server.